 A resume match score is a percentage that measures how well your resume aligns with a specific job description.
-A useful match score doesn't just count shared keywords — it evaluates whether your experience addresses the role's core requirements in the employer's language, at the right seniority level, with enough context for an ATS or human reviewer to see the connection.
+A useful match score goes beyond counting keywords.
+It evaluates whether your experience addresses the core requirements in the employer's language, at the right level, with enough context.
 The number is role-specific: the same resume can score 85% against one JD and 40% against another.

-Most job seekers encounter a match score for the first time and treat it like a grade — a single verdict on whether they're qualified.
-That's the wrong frame.
+Most people treat their first match score as a grade—a verdict on whether they're qualified.
+That's wrong.
 A match score isn't measuring your ability.
-It's measuring the distance between how your resume is written and what a specific role is looking for.
+It's measuring the gap between how you've written your resume and what the role requires.

-That distinction matters because one of those things is fixed (your experience) and one of them isn't (how you frame it).
+This matters because one is fixed (your experience) and one isn't (how you present it).
 Understanding what the score is actually measuring tells you which gaps you can close before you apply — and which ones require a longer investment.

-A number by itself isn't useful without knowing what generated it.
-Match scores that just count keyword overlap are easy to game and easy to misread.
-A meaningful match score evaluates several things at once:
+A number alone is useless if you don't know how it was calculated.
+Match scores that just count keywords are easy to game and easy to misread.
+A meaningful score evaluates multiple factors:

 Hard skill coverage